livebook-dev/pythonx/README.md

 GIL.
 GIL is also released when waiting on I/O operations.
 In other words, if you are using this library to integrate with Python, make sure it happens in a single Elixir process or that its underlying libraries can deal with concurrent invocation.
-Otherwqise, prefer to use Elixir's `System.cmd/3` or `Port`s to manage multiple Python programs via I/O.
+Otherwise, prefer to use Elixir's `System.cmd/3` or `Port`s to manage multiple Python programs via I/O.

 ## Usage (script)